movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 EOF handling.
 Namespace removal still needs an ordinary reservation; protected cleanup space guarantees progress only for already detached inodes.

-Chunk allocation must transactionally update chunk/device trees, block groups, device usage, and possibly the superblock system array.
-Publish expanded mapping and group indexes together, preserving existing mappings and group identities.
+Metadata/system growth needs protected allocation reserves and transaction-owned group publication: unlike data growth, commit may need to allocate in the new group itself.
+System growth also updates the superblock bootstrap array.

 Transaction overlap requires root versioning and per-generation ownership of pinned space, ordered data, and extent buffers.
 Other later work includes broader